The Duke Center for Biomolecular and Tissue Engineering (CBTE) is an interdisciplinary center for training and research.

 For example, cells condition surfaces through secretion of extracellular matrix proteins; ligand binding to receptors at membrane surfaces regulates cell activity; and preconditioning of surfaces with proteins and other biomolecules mediates cell function.

-Our Multidisciplinary Faculty
+Our Interdisciplinary Faculty

 Although centered in the Duke University Pratt School of Engineering, CBTE faculty members work in the Duke University Medical Center, or have primary or secondary appointments in at least one of these degree-granting Duke academic departments: